mikeizbicki/cmc-csci143/hw_twitter/README.md

 Complete the following tasks to familiarize yourself with the sample code:

 1. Fork the [twitter\_coronavirus](https://github.com/mikeizbicki/twitter_coronavirus) repo and clone it onto the lambda server.
-   Notice that this repo does not use CI.
-   It does not make sense to use CI when performing a one-off analysis of a large dataset because we would have to transfer the entire dataset to the CI servers.

 1. **Mapping:**
    The `map.py` file processes the zip file for an individual day.